kentshenlim/Minesweeper-MATLAB/README.md

 # Minesweeper-MATLAB
 Minesweeper GUI written to practice MATLAB.
-Slow project.

-# Function stubs
+# Function Stubs
 In expected order of execution
-- [x] getMineMap: initiate mine locations as a matrix at the beginning of each game
+- [x] buildMineMap: initiate mine locations as a matrix at the beginning of each game
 - [x] getAdjacentFragment: return a fragment matrix, for checking of adjacent cells, in getAdjacentMineCount and getZeroPool
 - [x] getAdjacentMineCount: return a matrix, with entry showing number of adjacent mines, to be displayed to player
 - [x] getSafeSpotNum: return number of cell to be revealed before victory